harness-community/gitness-lab/README.md

 1. In your project, select **Repositories**, and then select **New Repository**.
 2. Enter a repository **Name** and optional **Description**.
 Let’s use `gitness-is-awesome` for the repository name.
 3. Gitness repositories are initialized with a main branch, unless you specify a different name for the base branch.
-To change the base branch name, select main and enter a name for the base branch.
 4. Select your preference for visibility (**Public** or **Private**).
 Let’s keep the visibility **Private** for this example.
 5. Optionally, you can add a License, .gitignore, or README file to your repository.
 Check the box **Add a README file**.
 6. Select **Create Repository**.